bercol20/Elk-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

-Filebeat detects changes to the filesystem.
-Especialy we use it to collect Apache logs.
+Filebeat detects changes to the filesystem and is especialy used to collect Apache logs.
 Metricbeat detects changes in system, such as CPU usage.
 We use it to generate a trace of all atcitity that takes place on the nework.

 ### Using the Playbook